daronspence/todo-app/readme.md

 # ToDo-App

-This is a plugin that provides an API for my To Do app.
+This is a plugin that provides an API for my To Do app which can be found at https://todo.daronspence.com/